click2cloud-ashwin/Documentation/installation-guides/arktos_deployment_on_gce_using_ubuntu_image.md

 ```
 kube-up script displays the admin cluster details upon successful deployment.

-## Using the admin cluster and kubemark cluster
+## Using the arktos cluster using kubectl

-1. To use admin cluster, just use kubectl.
-The build node is setup with the config to access the admin cluster. e.g:
+To use arktos cluster, use kubectl utility.
+The build node is setup with the config to access the arktos cluster. e.g:
 ```bash
 sudo ./cluster/kubectl.sh get nodes -o wide
 ```

 ## Arktos cluster tear-down

-1. To terminate admin cluster, run the following:
+To terminate arktos cluster, run the following:
 ```bash
 sudo ./cluster/kube-down.sh
 ```